TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 ## See also

 - [`spare-qubit-cliff-combined.md`](spare-qubit-cliff-combined.md) --
-  all 139 addenda, unedited, in chronological order, split into six parts as it grew past a comfortable single-file size (this is Part 1; it links to Parts 2 and 3 at its own end).
+  all 154 addenda, unedited, in chronological order, split into seven parts as it grew past a comfortable single-file size (this is Part 1; it links to Parts 2 and 3 at its own end).
 This is where the exact wording, exact tables, and every pre-registered prediction as originally written can be